-lcon Description 6 Velocity - Opens the Wavelink terminal emulation application.
-Zebra Utilities - Use to print bar code labels and receipts directly to a Zebra printer via Bluetooth or WLAN.
+lcon Description R RxLogger - Use to diagnose device and application issues.
+See the TC8000 Integrator Guide for more information.
+Q Search - Use the Google search engine to search the Internet and the device.
+TC8000 without GI only.
+0 Settings - Use to configure the device.
+SimulScan Demo - Use to demonstrate the document capture feature of the device.
+Simulscan supports devices with an SE4750 imager only.
+Sound Recorder - Use to record audio.
+1 StageNow - Allows the TC8000 to stage a device for initial use by initiating the deployment of settings, firmware and software.
+S Tap & Pair - Use to pair the TC8000 with a Zebra Bluetooth printer.
+6 Velocity - Opens the Wavelink terminal emulation application. Ļ Voice Search - Use to perform searches by asking questions.
+TC8000 with GMS only.
+YouTube - Use to view videos on the YouTube web site.
+TC8000 with GMS only.
+Zebra Utilities - Use to print bar code labels and receipts directly to a Zebra printer via Bluetooth WLAN.
 AppLock Administrator - Use to configure the Application Lock feature.
-This icon appears after the optional application is installed.
-Download the application from the Zebra Support Central web site. ŶġŶ MultiUser Administrator - Use to configure the MultiUser feature.
+This icon appears after to optional application is installed.
+Download the application from the Zebra Support Central web site ŶŶŶ MultiUser Administrator - Use to configure the MultiUser feature.
 This icon appears after the optional application is installed.
 Download the application from the Zebra Support Central web site.
 Secure Storage Administrator - Use to configure the Secure Storage feature.
 This icon appears after the optional application is installed.
 Download the application from the Zebra Support Central web site.